jac459/yamaha-musiccast/README.md

 Change the Settings of this Driver.
 The Settings are stored (persisted) per Device.

 ##### Status Label
-Customize the Status Label by activationg or deactivating the Elements: Track, Artist, Album, Time, Progress, Audio Format, Volume
+Customize the Status Label by activating or deactivating the Elements: Track, Artist, Album, Time, Progress, Audio Format, Volume

 ##### Theme
 Choose an Icon Set from a List.
 (The Icon Set "Yamaha AVR Modern" is under Construction)

 ##### Volume Slider
 This is a safety Feature that can prevent Yourself from damaging your Equipment or Ears.
 Select the maximum Volume Steps that are allowed when increasing the Volume via the Volume Slider.
-If you then "accitendly" move the Slider to "full blast", the Volume will only increase by the selected amount.
+If you then "accitendly" move the Slider to "full blast", the Volume will only increase by the selected amount.\
 The Slider might show "full blast" for a second or two but it will refresh to the actual Volume increase.

 ## Versions